 In 2020 alone, the pool said, there are about 300 studies investigating the link between COVID-19 and vitamin D, conducted both retrospectively that with meta-analysis, which confirmed the vitamin D deficiency in the majority of COVID-19 patients, especially those in severe form, and a higher mortality associated with this deficiency.

-In our country such a shortage it is quite widespread, and it might be a good approach to do this by first measuring exposure in various areas of the country with even more precision, and supplementing vitamin D with sun, supplements and nutrition.
+In our country such a shortage it is quite widespread, and it could be a good approach to do so first by measuring exposure even more precisely in various areas of the country, and by integrating vitamin D with sun, supplements and nutrition.

 An appeal to the government

-The list of studies on the subject, very detailed and available on request (just send an e-mail at the Academy) shows a number of clues sufficient to authorize further investigations.
+The list of studies on the topic, very detailed and available on request (just send an e-mail to the Academy) shows a sufficient number of clues to authorize further investigation.

 The medical team specifically cites some studies with rather encouraging results.
 Among others, one retrospective study on 190.000 patients showing an inverse proportionality between doses of Vitamin D and positivity to Covid-19.

-For this reason, the doctors of the Academy appeal to the Government to consider more studies on this correlation and above all preventive campaigns for the administration of vitamin D. An appeal sent to the authorities on 12 November which, as confirmed by prof. Isaiah has received "no answer" since then.
+For this reason, the doctors of the Academy make an appeal to the Government to take into consideration more studies on this correlation and above all preventive campaigns for the administration of vitamin D. An appeal sent to the authorities on 12 November which, as the prof reiterates.
+Isaiah has received “no response” since then.

 Vitamin D: Doesn't hurt, and can potentially do you a lot of good